 - Decrease in asthma attacks, as well as severity of attacks

 - Improved long-term symptom control

-- Significant decrease in the need for inhaled corticosteroids
+- Significant decrease in the need for inhaled corticosteroids or oral steroids

 - Fewer hospitalizations due to asthma attacks